Edward M. Burke: Property tax attorney

 The law business is good.
 I have been fortunate to have the best of both worlds.
 I have enjoyed the political side of it and also enjoyed my private legal practice.
 Yes, there have been temptations, [but] if you try to conduct yourself under the rules, in the long run you are better off.

 As of August 2019, Burke is no longer a partner with the law firm.
-According to the Illinois Secretary of State's office, he filed to withdraw himself as lead partner in April, a month before his federal indictment of alleged racketeering so he could increase more business for his former law firm.
+According to the Illinois Secretary of State's office, he filed to withdraw himself as lead partner in April, a month before his federal indictment for bribery, racketeering, and extortion so he could increase more business for his former law firm.
 His daughter, Jennifer and two other attorneys took over his lead partnership.